Garage Floor Epoxy Installers in Vancouver, BC

 Premium garage textures and finishes (real installs)

 A luxury finish isn’t only about appearance.
-The right broadcast density, scraping method, and clear coat selection creates a surface that cleans easily, resists staining, and holds up to daily parking without constant upkeep.
+The right broadcast density, scraping method, and clear-coat selection creates a surface that cleans easily, resists staining, and holds up to daily parking without constant upkeep.

 Installation Process